-The first eponymously titled Killing Joke album (there were 2, the other was 23 years later) is by far the better of the two.
-It's usually lumped into the post-punk section of your local store but it doesn't really belong anywhere; it's a musical anomaly for the era and was years ahead of its time.
-It was a huge influence on the industrial and metal genres.
-All those bands you love now, loved the Joke long ago.
-It was self-produced so sounds a little flat in places but with a good amp and some tinkering it can still kick.
-Time may have dulled its sheen, and parts of it may sound like a cheap porno soundtrack but none of that has diluted its importance, or its power.
+The first eponymously titled Killing Joke album (they released another one 23 years later) is by far the better of the two.
+It's usually lumped into the post-punk section of your local store, but it doesn't really belong there, or any other pigeon hole - it's a musical anomaly for the era, years ahead of its time.
+It was a huge influence on the industrial and metal genres, though.
+All those bands that you love now loved the Joke long ago.
+It was self-produced, so sounds a little flat in places, but with a good amp and some reluctant tinkering it can still kick.
+Time may have dulled its sheen, and parts of it may sound like a cheap porno soundtrack, but none of that has diluted its importance or its power.